Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Key projects include Stockland The Gables, Stockland Halcyon Gables, Box Hill Square, Box Hill Public School and Box Hill High School.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting this region.
+Notable ones are Stockland The Gables, Stockland Halcyon Gables, Box Hill Square, Box Hill Public School, and Box Hill High School.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.